Queen of the Spiders: Publication history

 All of the component modules were originally written by Gary Gygax, except for Queen of the Demonweb Pits, which was written by David C. Sutherland III and Gygax.
 The omnibus collection was produced with the assistance of Jeff Grubb and David Cook.
 The book was published by TSR in 1986 as a 128-page book with a 24-page map booklet, and credited to Gygax.
 Artist Keith Parkinson provided the cover art for the supermodule, which also features art by George Barr.
 The re-release was packaged as a sequel to A1–4.

+The cover art of the module was also used for the AD&D Gold Box computer game Pools of Darkness.

 Reception

 Peter Green reviewed Queen of the Spiders for White Dwarf #85.
 In his conclusion to the review, Green wrote that "TSR have proven over the years that they are capable of better products than this.
 Instead of wasting time with old material, they should concentrate on presenting new roleplaying ideas."

 Queen of the Spiders was ranked as the single greatest Dungeons & Dragons adventure of all time by Dungeon magazine in 2004, on the 30th anniversary of the Dungeons & Dragons game.

+Scott Taylor of Black Gate in 2015 rated the Queen of Spiders series as #1 in "The Top 10 Campaign Adventure Module Series of All Time, saying "I've played this series half a dozen times in my life, and each time it reinvents itself, becomes fresh and alive, and leaves me feeling like I've taken on the hosts of shadow and won a great victory for all the free peoples of the land.
+It is a true masterpiece, and that is all I really have to say about that."

+Francesco Cacciatore for Polygon commented in 2025 that "While it has its flaws, Queen of the Spiders is a fundamental piece of D&D history with an enduring legacy.
+You may love or hate Gygax and his style, but there is an undeniable feeling of fear and wonder here.
+Players start by carefully infiltrating and surviving giants' strongholds, leading to an epic bloodbath in G3.
+When they think it's all over, the Underdark opens up in front of them, an unexplored wilderness devoid of light and filled with creatures unseen at the time.
+And then, when they believe they can bull rush through everything, a whole city of hostile creatures appears, where the characters have to switch tactics to subterfuge and cunning."